Flag of Sarawak: After the White Rajahs

-The Trisakti was adopted on the 10th anniversary of Sarawak's independence on 31 August 1973, and was first hoisted by the then Prime Minister Of Sarawak, Tun Abdul Rahman Yacoob, who also designed the flag.
+The Trisakti was adopted on the 10th anniversary of Sarawak's independence on 31 August 1973, and was first hoisted by the then Chief Minister of Sarawak, Tun Abdul Rahman Yacoob, who also designed the flag.
 Accompanying the new design of the flag is the new state anthem and motto, Sarawak Bahagia ("Peaceful Sarawak") and Hidup Selalu Berkhidmat ("Live to serve").
 It resembled an inverted flag of Czechoslovakia (later the Czech flag).

 State flag of Sarawak in current use.

 On 31 August 1988, the flag was replaced again with the current version along with yet another new state anthem and motto, Ibu Pertiwiku ("My Motherland") and Bersatu, Berusaha, Berbakti ("United, Striving, Serving").
 The new design was adopted on the 25th anniversary of independence of Sarawak within the Federation of Malaysia.
 It brought back the same colour scheme of the flag of the former kingdom, in a new form: the cross was replaced with two diagonal bars and the crown was substituted with a nine-pointed star symbolising the original nine divisions of Sarawak, in order to eliminate any overt references to Christianity and a sovereign monarchy.
 The colours were accorded official symbolism: yellow representing law and order, unity and stability; red representing courage for the state; and black representing natural resources.
 The star was also given the meaning of representing the aspirations of Sarawakians.